George0828Zhang/ssnt_loss/README.md

 # ssnt-loss

-> :information_source: This is a WIP project. the implementation is still being tested.

 A pure PyTorch implementation of the loss described in *"Online Segment to Segment Neural Transduction"*  https://arxiv.org/abs/1609.08194.

 ## Usage